PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 </tbody>
 </table>
 <ul>
-<li>When the request is not processed successfully, the properties of the response body are as follows:</li>
+<li>When the request is not processed successfully, the attributes of the response body are as follows:</li>
 </ul>
 <table>
 <thead>